blakeblackshear/frigate/README.md

   # NOTE: If an object is being tracked for longer than this amount of time, the cache
   #       will begin to expire and the resulting clip will be the last x seconds of the event.
   max_seconds: 300
+  # Optional: size of tmpfs mount to create for cache files (default: not set)
+  # mount -t tmpfs -o size={tmpfs_cache_size} tmpfs /tmp/cache
+  # Notice: If you have mounted a tmpfs volume through docker, this value should not be set in your config
+  tmpfs_cache_size: 256m
   # Optional: Retention settings for clips (default: shown below)
   retain:
     # Required: Default retention days (default: shown below)